com-mr-apps/JNordVPNManager/README.md

 `sudo snap install j-nordvpn-manager`  (Assuming snap is installed)

 This will install the application into a sandbox where it is separated from other applications.
+After the snap is installed, the application can be run directly from the command line as follows:

+    /snap/j-nordvpn-manager/current/bin/java -jar /snap/j-nordvpn-manager/current/JNordVpnManager-current.jar

 ### Important:
-Because snaps restrict the execution of commands outside of their own sandbox, JNordVPN Manager will run in "Installation" mode: The created Desktop Icon has the extension '(install)'.
+Because snaps restrict the execution of commands outside of their own sandbox, JNordVPN Manager will run in "Installation" mode: The snap created Desktop Icon has the extension '(install)'.
-The application should be run after each snap installation/update from the snap in 'Install mode' to create a new  [desktop file](https://github.com/com-mr-apps/JNordVPNManager/blob/main/snap/local/JNordVpnManager_Java.desktop) that runs JNordVPN Manager from the snap installation with the Java command outside of the sandbox.
+The application should be run after the snap installation at least once from the snap in 'Install mode' to create a new  [desktop file](https://github.com/com-mr-apps/JNordVPNManager/blob/main/snap/local/JNordVpnManager_Java.desktop), with that JNordVPN Manager runs with the Java command outside of the sandbox - version independent - from the snap installation (see command line above).

 To deinstall type: